Policy & Issues

 Canadian beef farmer interests.

-5. Establish a permanent interest-free limit of $350,000 under the Advance Payments Program to help beef farmers deal with inflation and rising input costs.
+4. Make the interest-free limit of $250,000 permanent under the Advance Payments Program to help beef farmers deal with inflation and rising input costs.